hardisj/erinsaudiocorner/content/english/driveunits/Dyn_MW172.md

 * Look back at the multitone measurement results.
 You can see that when the driver is asked to play down to 20Hz it caps out at 6V input (~103dB at 1 meter) due to the breakup mode around 7kHz and increasing above 3% distortion below 100Hz.
 However, when fed a stimulus between 80Hz - 5kHz the distortion is considerably lower and the maximum output is increased to about 107dB @ 1m but again limited by a breakup, this time around 4.5kHz.
 * Notice the increasing distortion in all the distortion plots around 1kHz, as mentioned previously.
 * Breakup >7kHz results in high distortion.
-* Signifcant compression below 70Hz; losing about 2dB output with an expected 100dB output (12v input).
+* Significant compression below 70Hz; losing about 2dB output with an expected 100dB output (12v input).
 Putting this in to an equation: 100dB expected - 2dB due to compression = 98dB actual output below 70Hz

 <br><br>